-My students always get excited when they know that we are doing a science experiment.
+Easy science for kids!
+My kids always get excited when they know that we are doing a science experiment.
 “It’s like magic, but better and real.”
 Today we talked about how a rocket ship blasts off into space and then guessed how we thought it was able to do this.
-We then created our own model that works in a similar, but very basic way compared to a rocket, but perfect for kindergarten.
-I always enjoy preparing science for kids because it is hands-on and kids love it!
+This is a great activity for home or school for some outdoor learning.

-First I blew up a balloon and asked everyone what would happen if I let go of it.
-I then let it go.
-They loved watching it zip around he classroom and then fall to the ground.
+First, I blew up a balloon and asked everyone what would happen if I let go of it.
+I then let it go!
+They loved watching it zip around he room and then fall to the ground.
 We used this idea of movement for our experiment.
-To start, I had a volunteer hold one end of a piece of string.
-I then threaded a straw through the string (smoothie straws work best).
-I had another student hold the other end of the string and pull fairly tightly.
-If the string is not tight, the balloon will not go as far.
-I then blew up a balloon, but did not tie it, and taped it to the straw.
-The balloon was now filled with gas (air).

 When you let the end go, the escaping air causes a force on the balloon.
-All the air is forced through the small hole on the balloon which causes the balloon itself to react and zoom in the other direction.
+All of the air is forced through the small hole on the balloon which causes the balloon itself to react and zoom in the other direction.
 Much like a rocket in blast off.

 We then tried it again, but blew up the balloon more.
 The problem is that if the balloon is bigger, it sometimes spins and does not go as far.
 This leads to great discussion as to why and how we could fit this problem.
 We then tried attaching a small weight (a penny) to the bottom to keep the balloon from spinning.

 This activity sparked many discussions and future experiments.
 Children were really curious what would happen if you attached 2 balloons and what about 3?